eu-digital-identity-wallet/eudi-doc-testing-application/README.md

 7. After the execution a report will be created and can be open by opening the index.html file in the path ./target/site/reports/index.html.
 Or you can find the report on github actions section, clicking the latest workflow and there you can find the report and download it.

-   Inside the Serenity Report, there is a dedicated feature file specifically for tracking bugs.
-This file provides a detailed list of all identified bugs.
-Each bug entry contains a direct link to the corresponding issue on GitHub, allowing for easy navigation and further investigation.

    Note: Serenity Report is the same for both manual and automated tests, with clear distinctions among them if both types are present.
 The test results include comprehensive insights such as Passed/Failed test cases, specific test steps involved and any other critical information.

-## Implemented test cases
-Test cases are written in Gherkin language for both manual and automated tests and can be found in the " feature files
-" folder.
-Each feature file is named after the respective user story including the corresponding Test Cases to be executed, the expected outcome, and any prerequisites or assumptions.

-In general, the test cases cover the following areas:

-- Age Verification
-- Credential Offer
-- Pre-Authorization Code
+## Bug Reporting

+Inside the Serenity Report, there is a dedicated feature file specifically for tracking bugs.
+This file provides a [link](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application-internal/issues) of all identified bugs reported οn GitΗub, which can be found [here](https://github.com/eu-digital-identity-wallet/eudi-doc-testing-application-internal/issues).

+When opening bugs on GitHub as issues, the following format is used.
+It would be very helpful if the same format could be used for reporting all bugs.

+### Bug Report Format

+**Smartphone:**

+**Device:**
+- Example: Samsung A54

+**OS:**
+- Example: Android 14

+**Application:**

+**Version:**
-- Regressions Tests
+- Example: 2024.07.29

+**Description:**
+Provide a brief and clear description of the issue.
+Insert image here if applicable.

+**Steps to Reproduce:**
+Write exactly the steps that must be followed in order to reproduce the bug.

+**Expected Behavior:**
+Describe what you expect to happen instead of the error.

 ## How to contribute